alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ### Requirements
 * Put the tar file `versioned-hello.xyz` in a registry with the tag: `latest`
 * The registry: `registry.apps.example.com`
+* Set a trigger on updates to the registry

 ### Task breakdown
 7.1.
 What do we have?